coverlet-coverage/coverlet/Documentation/VSTestIntegration.md

 ## How it works

 Coverlet integration is implemented with the help of [datacollectors](https://github.com/Microsoft/vstest-docs/blob/master/docs/extensions/datacollector.md).
-When we specify `--collect:"XPlat Code Coverage"` vstest platform tries to load coverlet collectors present inside `coverlet.collector.dll`
+When we specify `--collect:"XPlat Code Coverage"` vstest platform tries to load coverlet collectors inside `coverlet.collector.dll`

 1. Outproc Datacollector : The outproc collector run in a separate process(datacollector.exe/datacollector.dll) than the process in which tests are being executed(testhost*.exe/testhost.dll).
 This datacollector is responsible for calling into coverlet APIs for instrumenting dlls, collecting coverage results and sending the coverage output file back to test platform.